 The building's interior is divided into four main spaces – the first space, an open space in the form of a long hallway, is the largest and is a mix of public and private space, with a large reception area.
 The second space, with a long corridor, is a smaller space with smaller seating areas and a private work area.
 The third space is a smaller space with fewer seating areas and is used by D-Code for office use.
 The fourth space, a small space with three seating areas, is for private study use.

 The public area, with an open space in the form of a long hall, accommodates the general public for exhibition use, and also a larger public group which has access via a glassed-in corridor that leads to the second smaller gallery, the West gallery, the Library and the Hall gallery feature an innovative new program of exhibitions.
 Additionally, there are frequent artist talks, educational presentations and lectures.

-Artist submissions are welcomed.
+Artist submissions for features are welcomed.
 Submissions will be reviewed several times a year.
 If upon review, we have further interest, we will be in touch with you directly.
-Artists should include a C.V., and artist statement, along with a personal web address and or 5 to 10 jpeg images with captions.
+Artists should include a C.V., and artist statement, along with a personal web address/social media and 3 jpeg images with captions.

 Submissions must be emailed to firstname.lastname@example.org.